AndrewJBateman/ionic-angular-tutorial/README.md

 * Run `npm i` to install dependencies
 * To start the server on _localhost://8100_ type: 'ionic serve'
+* `ng lint` to lint project - the Ionic boilerplate is old and newer version add `component` to tab component pages.
+This causes lint errors `error Component class names should end with one of these suffixes: "Component" (https://angular.io/styleguide#style-02-03) @angular-eslint/component-class-suffix`.
+This could be fixed with a lot of filename changes etc.

 ## :computer: Code Examples